 The desired outcome is a continuing improvement of quality in the service offered.
 Research shows a high correlation between good supervision, job satisfaction, and effectiveness in your role.

 There are several models (approaches) for pastoral supervision.
-We promote the CAIRA models, where the acronym CAIRA stems from its five key intersecting domains.
+We promote the CAIRA model, where the acronym CAIRA stems from its five key interconnected lenses.

-This program me is well-researched, evidence based, and standardized by university curriculum writers.
+This program is well-researched, evidence based, and standardized by university curriculum writers.